cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Copy Address

-To check an existing deposit address in a third-party app, you can copy the address using the Copy Address function.
+To ensure that a deposit address is valid, you can copy the address using the Copy Address function before adding it to a third-party application.
 The address is stored in your system's clipboard.
-For example, you can copy an address to check its validity in Blockchain explorer.
+For example, you can copy an address before adding to Blockchain explorer.

 Click the **Copy** button on the address entry.